VictorMachadoJosviak/Naylah/README.md

 Installation
 -------------
+Check our [Wiki](https://github.com/NaylahProject/Naylah/wiki)  wiki for a get started guide and more.

 Naylah.Xamarin is available as a NuGet package.
 You can install it via NuGetPackage Manager or using the NuGet Package Console window: